 When sending a customer a survey, you ask for their time.
 Why should they give you that time?
 This is the one question that keeps many customers from answering your survey.
 That is why it’s so important to take this challenge head-on.

 Offering incentives like discounts – or even gamifying your survey – is a great way to compensate customers for their time.
-A customer will be a lot more likely to fill out your survey if your incentive genuinely benefits them.
+Customers will be much more likely to fill out your survey if your incentive genuinely benefits them.

 3) Hook Recipients With Your Subject Line